HueblerPatricia/LiaScriptTUBAF/PseudocolorsHistograms.md

 @Pyodide.eval

 --{{0}}--
-Now we see that the colors are more equally distributed.
-In fact that works better with a picture that has more than the colors from our list.
+Now we see that the colors are not equally distributed.
+That is not a problem of the formula, it is a problem of the image consisting of so few colors.
+In fact that works better with a picture that has at least an amount of 30 colors which occur in a kind of Gaussian distribution.

 ### Histogram spreading